bamlab/react-native-screen-sizer/README.md

 - **Landscape mode** is not supported
 - On android, the **status bar** inset is applied as if the status bar is visible and translucent
-- If the "base device" is smaller than the "sized screen", behavior is undefined

 ## Contributing